-An additional investment allowance in respect of approved projects is available to brownfield project expansion or upgrade or greenfield projects in respect of wholly new and unused manufacturing items.
-The additional investment allowance, subject to limitations, is 55% of the cost of the assets or 35% if no preferred status.
-There is also an additional project related training allowance of R36 000 per employee limited to R30 million or R20 million if no preferred status.
+An additional investment allowance for an approved project is available to brownfield project expansion or upgrade or a greenfield project in respect of new and unused manufacturing items.
+The additional investment allowance, subject to limitations, is 55% of the cost of the assets or 35% if no preferred status applies.
+There is also an additional project related training allowance of R36 000 per employee limited to R30 million or R20 million if no preferred status applies.